tarleb/psht/README.md

 A list of current shortcomings that I'd like to improve:

-- [ ] Pure text slides shouldn't have to be in executable files.
 - [ ] Tables shouldn't be dropped.
 - [ ] Centering isn't working yet.
 - [ ] Support for columns is missing.